 Paul himself acknowledges this.
 He writes in Eph 1: 11-12, "In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, so that we who were the first to hope in Christ might be to the praise of his glory."
 The believer hopes in Christ.
 That is faith.
 They hope not in themselves and their own efforts but in Christ and his finished work.
 Paul says that this hoping in Christ is "to the praise of his glory".
 Because we are justified through hoping in Christ, we bring Christ glory.

-Suppose you were playing baseball and your team.
+Suppose you were playing in a game of baseball.
 It'd been a pretty boring game as far as runs are concerned and it's the ninth inning with the score being 0-0.
 You're the home team which means you now have the opportunity to score a run in the bottom of the ninth and win the game, avoiding extra innings.
 Up to the plate at two outs comes the star center-fielder.
 All your hope for winning the game is laid on the man who then blasts a game-winning home run.
 Your team wins and it was because of his stellar hitting prowess.
 But more than that, your hoping in him magnified him.
 Because you could do nothing but hope in him for a home run, you gave him glory.

 That it like what happens when a sinner runs to Jesus Christ for justification.
 He can do nothing of himself.
 He is dead in his sin and merits no blessing or kindness from God.
 He stood cursed under the wrath of God.
 Yet Jesus Christ, God in the flesh, became a curse for him by dying on the cross in his place.
 That sinner can do nothing but hope in Jesus.
 He can do nothing but cling to him and say "Lord, you are my only hope.
 Save me!"
 He magnifies the Lord by hoping in him.